-By 2028, this gas will be stored in salt caverns on the Manosque storage site, operated by Storengy (an ENGIE subsidiary), and distributed for a wide range of uses.
+By 2028, this gas will be stored in salt caverns on the Manosque storage site, which belongs to Géométhane (a 50% subsidiary of Storengy), and distributed for a wide range of uses.
 Not only will it be able to supply a network of green mobility stations implemented throughout the region, but, above all, it will contribute to the decarbonisation of the regional industrial fabric.
 Finally, it could also be used for other purposes, such as heating and cooling.

-Proposed by ENGIE (through its ENGIE subsidiary, and its entity dedicated to hydrogen) and its partners (DLVA, Air Liquide France and its subsidiary, Hydrogen Company), HyGreen Provence represents a global solution, the product of technical synergies, which will hugely contribute to local and regional development in the region.
+Proposed by ENGIE (through its ENGIE subsidiary, and its entity dedicated to hydrogen) and its partner DLVA, HyGreen Provence represents a global solution, the product of technical synergies, which will hugely contribute to local and regional development in the region.

 With both economic and industrial objectives, HyGreen is also the result of a collaboration of different stakeholders, with a view to preserving landscapes (forested areas, croplands, etc.) and to respect biodiversity, ensuring harmonious development in the region.
 The Verdon and Luberon natural parks have contributed, in particular, their expertise in terms of protection of areas.